Operating system

 The type 1 default settings can also be restored via the Cockpit editor in PLCnext Engineer, and from firmware version 2023.0 LTS also via the WBM cockpit.

 Note: Files that are stored outside the upperdir directory are not deleted during a reset to default setting type 1 nor type 2.
-Therefore, user data such as PLCnext apps and OCI images should not be installed in the upperdir directory.
-So in this case not all user files are deleted.
-You must delete
+User data stored outside of the upperdir directory (e.g. OCI images with pre-2023.0 LTS firmware) has to be deleted manually.

 All licenses, and especially licenses that are bound to the device, are retained.